 This highlights the problems with loyalty rewards that do *NOT* have computer auditing to the account.

-Yesterday the Woolworths receipt hack received wide coverage.
+Yesterday the Woolworths receipt hack received comprehensive coverage.

 What it is that a person collects receipts from the bin or trolley in this case.
-They then claim the benefits of the shop's loyalty program using these receipts.
+Using these receipts, they then claim the benefits of the shop's loyalty program.

-Here, the person did not even think she was stealing, nor do many in the public.
+Here, the person did not even think she was stealing, nor did many in public.

-The result is that the retailer pays to the person who may not even shop at the store the benefits.
+The result is that the retailer pays the person who may not even shop at the store the benefits.
 This payout can be very high.
-For example, on discount vouchers, merchants are advised to set the payout at 50% of the profit.
-Here you would be giving away half the profits to a person who does not even shop with them.
+For example, merchants are advised on discount vouchers to set the payout at 50% of the profit.
+Here you would be giving half the profits to someone who does not even shop with them.